ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-072218.md

 - What: Let's write a chat system in Pony together.
 The actor model is a natural fit for network programming, so let's use it along with reference capabilities to write an event-driven chat system.
 By the time we're done, you'll be able to write message-passing based Pony programs, use reference capabilities for performance and correctness, and produce native binaries with C like performance.

 This tutorial is currently at the Early Bird rate, which expires on 9 August 2018!

-For more information, or to book your place: [Code Mesh](https://codesync.global/conferences/code-mesh-2018/training)